kinetic-apps/dark-distro/docs/TIKTOK_SMS_SETUP.md

 - Ensure you have available phone slots
 - Verify proxy ID is valid

-### "Failed to install TikTok"
-- Ensure phone is fully started
-- Check if TikTok app is available in GeeLark
-- Try manual installation from profile detail page

 ### "Failed to rent phone number"
 - Check DaisySMS balance
 - Verify API credentials are correct